Holmusk/tech-blog/blog/2019-03-29-experience-summary.md

 The best Haskell libraries tend to be rather low-level, providing the building blocks rather than solving one cohesive problem by themselves.

-For instance, you won’t find any ‘batteries included’ libraries for user authentication which support OAuth integration, work with most major providers, have a password reset functionality, etc. If you are coming from other technologies like Rails, where creating admin interfaces is a simple one day job with [`activeadmin`](https://activeadmin.info/), you would be surprised at how cumbersome and repetitive some of the common tasks can get.
+For instance, you won’t find any ‘batteries included’ libraries for user authentication which support OAuth integration, work with most major providers, have a password reset functionality, etc. If you are coming from other technologies like Rails, where creating admin interfaces is a simple with [`activeadmin`](https://activeadmin.info/), you would be surprised at how cumbersome and repetitive some of the common tasks can get.

 ### First-class developer experience